garylirocks/quickrefs/terraform.markdown

 ## Authenticate Terraform to Azure

-- When using Terraform in command line, Terraform uses Azure CLI to authenticate;
+- When using Terraform interactively on command line, Terraform uses Azure CLI to authenticate
 - In a non-interactive context, create a service principal for Terraform

   ```sh